malachyayala/httpApp/README.md

 <h3>Step #3:</h3>
 In order to start and run the program, run the follow command: 'python3 manage.py runserver'.
 The HTTP API should now be ready for testing.

+*Note: If MySql DB is not working, put this under 'DATABASES' in settings.py:
+	'default': {
+    	'ENGINE': 'django.db.backends.sqlite3',
+    	'NAME': BASE_DIR / 'db.sqlite3',
+	}

 <h2> Testing </h2>
 In order to test the API, I have provided some commands to test functionality: